jeff-hykin/silver_spectacle/README.md

 card.send([2,3.2])
 ```

-NOTE: Currently live updates need to be sent after the browser window is loaded.
-Otherwise the web page will miss the notification.
-This behavior will be fixed in the future, but requires a bit of effort to be done in a performant way.
+NOTE: Currently live updates are not stored.
+So if the browser window isn't open, then that data will be sent nowhere.
+This behavior will be improved in the future, but requires a bit of effort to be done in a performant way.

 <br>